mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

 That's it, those are all the rules.

-The rules also note that high AC is comparable to a PC fighter, while Extreme would be comparable to a champion or Monk.
+The rules also note that high AC is comparable to a fighter, while Extreme would be comparable to a champion or omnk.
 This does not seem unreasonable at first, as fighters often wear heavy armor, increasing their AC by 1, similar to High AC.
 Champions and Monks will however in general increase their AC by 3, not 4.

 ### Player Characters
 So how does a martial PC stack up to this?
 By these rules, a creature's AC will increase by 10 more than you'd expect from